yusuf-wadi/coding-challenge-2023-spring/README.md

 Now THIS is epic.
-I boosted the accuracy, and we are well on our way to finding a new home!
+I boosted the accuracy and precision, and we are well on our way to finding a new home!
 With more research and tweaking, I am certain that this could be pushed to near 100%

 ### **Further Study**:
 - What other methods can be used to increase accuracy?